nurliman/env-valibot/README.md

 ## Roadmap

-- [ ] Bring your own validation library - currently only supports Zod.
+- [ ] Bring your own validation library - currently only supports Valibot.